Have a dispute with your car insurance provider? Here’s what you can do about it.

 - Look at which steps the FSP took to expedite repairs and help ease your burdens.

-- If a cash settlement was offered, the FOS will determine whether it was a fair offer and enough to cover all the repairs.
+- If a cash settlement was offered, AFCA will determine whether it was a fair offer and enough to cover all the repairs.

 - Decide whether you and the FSP tried to come to a reasonable solution first and whether any excuses given, such as difficulty finding spare parts for repairs, are legitimate.